-Second marriage estate planning is important for those who plan to remarry or have already remarried.
-While children are perhaps the most important reason to create or update an estate plan, there are several other factors to consider.
-It is essential to ensure an estate plan accommodates your needs and is current when circumstances change in life.
-Those in Novi, MI with questions or who want to learn more should feel free to reach out to Melissa Pearce & Associates, PLC at 248-397-9606.
+Second, marriage estate planning is essential for those who plan to remarry or have already remarried.
+While children are perhaps the most important reason to create or update an estate plan, several other factors must be considered.
+Ensuring an estate plan accommodates your needs and is current when circumstances change is essential.
+Those in Novi, MI, with questions or who want to learn more should feel free to reach out to Melissa Pearce & Associates, PLC, at 248-397-9606.

 There are several things to think about when entering a second or subsequent marriage.
 Those with an estate plan created in a first marriage typically prefer not to leave their assets to a former spouse.
 This could be the case when an estate plan is not updated following a divorce.
-Some of the most important elements to consider include:
+Some of the most important elements to consider include the following:

-When spouses do not have an estate plan in place, those they intend to inherit property and assets may not benefit.
-Inheritance becomes complicated when someone who passes failed to create a Last Will and Testament and/or designating beneficiaries on bank accounts, retirement plans, stocks, and other assets.
-Heirlooms, jewelry, real estate and other property is difficult for the probate court to allocate.
-The probate process is one that is often long and stressful – and a court-appointed administrator will be responsible for distributing assets.
-A spouse’s own children may not inherit the assets the deceased intended when an estate goes through probate.
+When spouses do not have an estate plan, those they intend to inherit property and assets may not benefit.
+Inheritance becomes complicated when someone who passes fails to create a Last Will and Testament and/or designate beneficiaries on bank accounts, retirement plans, stocks, and other assets.
+Heirlooms, jewelry, real estate, and other property are difficult for the probate court to allocate.
+The probate process is often long and stressful – and a court-appointed administrator will be responsible for distributing assets.
+A spouse’s children may not inherit the assets the deceased intended when an estate goes through probate.

-A proper estate plan outlines who beneficiaries will be in the event of a spouse’s death during a second marriage.
-There may be several beneficiaries who are designated to receive certain assets or property upon your passing.
-With second marriage estate planning, children, step children, and a surviving spouse are common beneficiaries depending on the circumstances.
+A proper estate plan outlines who the beneficiaries will be in the event of a spouse’s death during a second marriage.
+Several beneficiaries may be designated to receive certain assets or property upon your passing.
+With second marriage estate planning, children, stepchildren, and a surviving spouse are common beneficiaries depending on the circumstances.
 However, it is possible to designate other family members, friends, or charitable organizations as beneficiaries.
 Beneficiaries are named in a living or revocable trust, which can be updated during your life when circumstances change.
 Trusts are one element of an estate plan that should be considered in addition to a will.
-When an estate goes through the probate process it often results in discord among family members or even estrangement.
-Siblings may feel they were treated unfairly in terms of the distribution of assets and property.
+When an estate goes through the probate process, it often results in discord among family members or estrangement.
+Siblings may feel they were mistreated in terms of the distribution of assets and property.

 Adults often fail to consider planning for long-term care, but it is not limited to the elderly.
-A person may require long-term care due to a chronic illness, injury, accident, or for other reasons.
+A person may require long-term care due to a chronic illness, injury, accident, or other reasons.
 The unexpected often happens, leaving someone in a situation where they cannot perform daily tasks such as bathing, dressing, eating, or even walking on their own.
 Whether long-term care is provided in a nursing or assisted living facility or your home, the costs for care can be overwhelming.
-In fact, it is normal for long-term care costs to range from $50,000 per year to more than $90,000 depending on the level of care needed.
-When someone needs long-term care, there are generally three options:
+It is normal for long-term care costs to range from $50,000 per year to more than $90,000, depending on the level of care needed.
+When someone requires long-term care, there are generally three options:

 Long-term care insurance ensures those who need care will not be a financial burden on their loved ones.
 It also protects income and assets that might otherwise be used to pay for long-term care.